miloszmisiek/ci_p2_tictactoe/README.md

 ## User Stories
 - As a user, I want to play intuitive.
 - As a user, I want to have access to instructions which are clearly identified.
-- As a user, I want to play muted in cases it will interrupt the others around me.
+- As a user, I want to play muted in cases it will disturb the others around me.
-- As a user, I want to be entrained through complete gameplay.
+- As a user, I want to be entrained throughout the gameplay.
-- As a user, I want to see my score and my opponent's score.
+- As a user, I want to see what is mine and my opponents.
 - As a user, I want to have a fair game.
 - As a user, I want to play mobile if I must travel.
 ## Wireframes